curat-harvard-museum/harvard-api-sandbox/README.md

 # Curāt Museum

 An application that allows users to plan their trip to the Harvard Art Museum.
-Users can view details on artworks, current exhibitions and create an account in order to store their liked, visited, and to be visit artworks.
+Users can view details on artworks, current exhibitions and create an account in order to store liked, visited, and to be visit artworks.

 Technologies used: